trcmohitmandokhot/staticwebsteps/README.md

 2. Identify gaps in knowledge of static website development concepts.

 ## Navigating the repository
-src - All source code for this website lies in the root folder. website - A githubpages.io website is built from the root directory.
+src - All source code for this website lies in the root folder.
+website - A githubpages.io website is built from the root directory.
 You can view the website [here]().
-README.md - The documentation for this repository
+README.md - The documentation for this repository.

 ## 0. Installations and Prep
 The Jekyll step-by-step [tutorial](https://jekyllrb.com/docs/installation/) is a great reference for installations you need.